danielqlewis/FF_Calculator/README.md

 ### GUI Components
 - **field_selector_gui.py**: Creates a frame allowing users to select the field GF(p^n) by inputting p and n.
 Validates inputs, manages the field selection state, and displays the irreducible polynomial being used to construct the field.

 - **poly_entry_gui.py**: Provides an interface for entering two polynomials and selecting an operation (addition, subtraction, multiplication, or division).
-Dynamically adjusts to the degree of the field extension, providing the appropriate number of coefficient entry boxes.
+Dynamically adjusts to the degree of the field polynomial modulus, providing the appropriate number of coefficient entry boxes.

 - **result_display_gui.py**: Simple display frame that shows the result of field operations in standard polynomial notation.